gaulliath/operative-framework/README.md

 ##### JSON api

-+ List all operative framework from JSON API
++ List all operative framework modules from JSON API
 + Get required element from module from JSON API
 + use module from JSON API